 - The Medic: Her healing powers are almost unmatched in the series.

 - Nice Girl: Edges out Amelia for "nicest character in the series" because she isn't Wrong Genre Savvy.

 - The Ojou: Her father was a high-ranked priest from Sairaag.

-- Shrinking Violet: Very much so, to the point that she sharply contrasts Lina and the others in terms of extroversion.
+- Shrinking Violet: She sharply contrasts Lina and the others in terms of extroversion.

 - Tomboy and Girly Girl: The "girly" half, with Lina being the tomboy because she herself is a Proper Lady and Lina is far too rough mannered and aggressive to fit.

 - Took a Level in Badass: Happens twice in the anime.
 The first occurs shortly after the "Flare Carrot" incident.
 A few off-screen pointers from Lina and she's easily blasting down walls with a proper Flare Arrow.
 For the second, see Beware the Nice Ones above.

 - White Mage: Even better at the art than Amelia, who usually serves as this for the party.